aitrailblazer/ASAPKnowledgeNavigator/README.md

 Microsoft.Azure.Cosmos is a .NET SDK for interacting with Azure Cosmos DB, a globally distributed, multi-model database service.
 The SDK provides APIs for managing and querying data in Cosmos DB, supporting various data models, including document, key-value, graph, and column-family.

 These technologies collectively enable the development of advanced AI-driven applications, leveraging the power of cloud services, machine learning models, and distributed computing.

+## Detailed Project Descriptions

+For detailed descriptions of each project, please refer to the [ProjectDetails.md](ProjectDetails.md) file.